Scuba Diving in Belize

 6. Placencia: Placencia in southern Belize offers far less crowds than the Ambergris Caye area, along with some great topside wildlife areas.
 It is also close to many great Mayan ruins.
 This is also where Gladden Spit is located, where you have a chance to see a whale shark.

-How to Get to Belize
+How To Get To Belize

 Where is Belize and how to get there?
 Situated in the Caribbean Sea and south of the Yucatan Peninsula, with Mexico and Guatemala as the neighboring countries, Belize is relatively easy to access.